 The Mesos project is a cluster management tool for building your own elastic clouds. (see more at mesosphere.io).
-Here I will take you through setting up Jenkins to make use of Mesos as an elastic cloud of build slaves.
+Here I will take you through setting up Jenkins to make use of Mesos as an elastic cloud of build agents.
 Mesos is fast changing project and one to watch.

 The Mesos project provides an excellent Jenkins plugin to do the heavy lifting for you.
-Mesos can help with some of the heavy lifting of running a large pool of Jenkins build slaves - something that us at CloudBees have a lot of experience with, and can appreciate (and assist with).
+Mesos can help with some of the heavy lifting of running a large pool of Jenkins build agents - something that us at CloudBees have a lot of experience with, and can appreciate (and assist with).

 Quick intro to Mesos

 Say you have a bunch of hardware - virtual or otherwise - you can run Mesos across it to manage it as a cluster available for all sorts of tasks: applications, build jobs, indexing, and more.

 Mesos is a multi-controller (controllers get elected) and multi-agent system - meaning that you set up a few controllers, and many agents - and then you can ask the controllers to provide you with resources - Mesos is then responsible for finding the right capacity for you.
 Some may think of it as a PaaS - for highly variable workloads.

 (Image credit: mesosphere.io)

 You can even go so far as to think of it as a toolkit for build a PaaS - which the Typesafe folk have written about here :